-Besides, brokers usually have special offers only they have access to, and you couldn’t get there without their action.
+Besides, brokers usually have only special offers they can access, and you couldn’t get there without their action.

-By hiring a broker you don’t need to bother going around and checking the offers at different banks.
+By hiring a broker, you don’t need to go around and check the offers at different banks.
 Mortgage brokers got you covered, they sit in a huge pile of offers all the time, and what’s more, they make sure to choose the best one for you.

 How are brokers different from loan officers?

 Brokers are Independent, whereas loan officers work for banks.
-They are paid an hourly rate to get a deal for you, while brokers get paid a fee.
+They are paid hourly to get a deal for you, while brokers get paid a fee.

 Loan officer doesn’t care about you getting the best deal, they care about you staying with their bank.
 Mortgage Broker cares that you get the best deal out of all banks, because that’s what they get paid for.